Client-Aided Secure Two-Party Computation of Dynamic Controllers: Two-Party Computation of Dynamic Controllers

-where $\inv(2^\ell, q)$ is the modular inverse of $2^\ell$ modulo $q$, which can be computed using the extended Euclidean algorithm.
+if $q$ is a prime such that $q / 2 > \abs*{ \round{ m / 2^\ell } }$ and $q / 2 > 2^\ell$.
+Notice that $\inv(2^\ell, q)$ is the modular inverse of $2^\ell$ modulo $q$ and can be computed using the extended Euclidean algorithm.
 Here, let $q$ be the prime modulus of the secret sharing scheme in the previous section, and $\lambda \in \N$ be an appropriately chosen security parameter.
 Suppose that the bit length of a message $m$ is at most $\kappa = \floor{ \log_2 q } - \lambda - 1$ and $\ell$ is less than $\kappa$.
 To simplify our protocol, we assume that $\ell$ is public, which is acceptable because it specifies only the bit length of fractional part.
 Based on the above observation, the $\Trunc$ protocol shown in \proref{pro:truncation} computes the truncation of $\ell$ bits of a message $m \in \ZZ{\kappa}$ over shares.